The Company Privacy and Personal Information Protection, Electronic Documents Policy

-The above ten principles, which form the basis of the Advocate Group of Companies' privacy code are interrelated.
-We will adhere to the principles as a whole.
+The above eleven (11) principles, form the basis of The Company Privacy and Personal Information Protection, Electronic Documents Policy.
+The Company will adhere to the principles as a whole.

-- The code applies to personal information about our customers that we collect, use or disclose.
+The policy applies to personal information about individuals that The Company collects, uses or discloses.

-- The code applies to the management of personal information in any form whether oral, electronic or written.
+The policy applies to the management of individual information in any form whether oral, electronic or written.

-- The code does not impose any limits on the collection, use or disclosure of the following information:
+The policy does not impose any limits on the collection, use or disclosure of the following information:

-A customer's name, address, telephone number and e-mail address, when listed in a directory or available through directory assistance;
+Individual names, addresses, telephone numbers and e-mail addresses, when listed in a directory or available through directory assistance;

-Other information about the customer that is publicly available and is specified by regulation pursuant to the Personal Information Protection and Electronic Document Act.
+Other information about the individual that is publicly available and is specified by regulation pursuant to the Personal Information Protection and Electronic Document Act.